How To Apply

 Once you have finalized the Synergy online application, return to the Dashboard and click the “details” link next to the application (looks like a magnifying glass).
 From that screen, you will upload the required documents (See STEP 2, above) in .pdf format unless otherwise noted.
 Certain third party forms must be sent directly from the third party to the TBLE.
 ALL REQUIRED DOCUMENTS MUST BE RECEIVED BY THE FINAL DEADLINE OR YOU WILL NOT BE ELIGIBLE TO SIT FOR THE EXAMINATION.

-Submit the $375 application filing fee (CHECK OR MONEY ORDER MADE PAYABLE TO TN BOARD OF LAW EXAMINERS) to the Board of Law Examiners, 511 Union Street, Suite 525, Nashville, TN 37219.
-Please be sure to clearly mark your full name and NCBE number on the check.
+Submit the $375 application filing fee (ONLINE by credit card only after the Synergy application is finalized and submitted OR by CHECK OR MONEY ORDER payable to the TN Board of Law Examiners; do not mail cash) to the Board of Law Examiners, 511 Union Street, Suite 525, Nashville, TN 37219.
+Please be sure to clearly mark your full name and NCBE number on the check or money order.
+Credit card service fees, sometimes called convenience fees, will be paid directly to the vendor in a separate transaction.

 Deadlines and Eligibility to Sit for the Examination.
 All of the documents listed in Step 2 above, including any additional documents required for those licensed in another jurisdiction*, educated at a non-accredited U.S. institution*, or educated in a foreign country*, must be received by the final deadline (May 20 for July exams; December 20 for February exams, unless a weekend or holiday and then the next business day) in order to be eligible to sit for the examination, upon Board approval.
 Familiarize yourself with the deadlines included under the Exam Sites and Schedule tab.
 Please note that these deadlines are “received by” deadlines, not “postmarked by” deadlines and the Board of Law Examiners Office closes at 4:30 p.m.
 Items from third-parties must be sent directly from the third party and must arrive prior to the time the office closes to meet the deadline.
 Pursuant to Tennessee Supreme Court Rule 7, Sections 3.10 and 11.02, neither the Executive Director nor the Board has the discretion to waive or extend the dates for filing applications nor may any fees be waived.
 Applicants who submit the Synergy Online Application and pay the application filing fee on or before the Initial Deadline will receive at least one notice of missing documents/deficiencies.
 Applicants who do not submit an application and pay the fee on or before the Initial Deadline will not receive any notice of deficiencies.
 You may begin your application at any time during the application period and upload documents as you receive them prior to the deadline.
 The responsibility for ensuring timely completion of the application is on the applicant.
 The Board will deny an application if any item is missing, regardless of when it was requested by the applicant.